 Run a semantics check.
 You will get a message saying that the ontology appears to be inconsistent.
 This is because an instance of the EnglishWebPage class must have the dc: format and dc: language properties set, to HTML and EN, respectively.
-Make these settings, together with that for the dc: date property, as follows:
+(If you do not see this message, make sure that the Show Possible Inconsistencies option is toggled on.)
+Make these settings (for the dc: format and dc: language properties), together with that for the dc: date property, as follows:

-- Right-click the Instance box, click Add Predicate from the context menu, and select dc: format. - 2.
+- 1. Right-click the Instance box, click Add Predicate from the context menu, and select dc: format. - 2.
 Right-click the predicate box, click Add Resource Object from the context menu, and select doc: HTML. - 3.
 Right-click the Instance box, click Add Predicate from the context menu, and select dc: language. - 4.
 Right-click the predicate box, click Add Resource Object from the context menu, and select doc: EN. - 5.
 Run a semantics check to confirm adequate consistency. - 6.
 Right-click the Instance box, click Add Predicate from the context menu, and select dc: date. - 7.
 Right-click the predicate box, click Add Literal Object from the context menu, and type 2006-10-03 in the newly created Literal Object box.
-Select the datatype toggle (by clicking DT in the bottom half of the combo box to display a dropdown list of available XML Schema datatypes, and select xsd: date. - 8.
+Select the datatype toggle (by clicking DT in the bottom half of the income income income income income of the combo box to display a dropdown list of available XML Schema datatypes, and select xsd: date. - 8.
 Run a semantics check to confirm adequate consistency.